Global Network

 What We Do

 The network runs many projects, all of which are listed and described on our Projects page.
-Some of these are run by the network's International Coordination Centre (ICC).
-Others are coordinated in a decentralised manner by network members.
-Others still, such as the Towards Carfree Cities conference series, function by consensus between a project coordinator at the ICC and one or more local partners.
+Some of these are run by the network's Steering Committee volunteers and former staff of WCN Europe.
+Others are coordinated in a decentralised manner by Network members.
+Others still, such as the Towards Carfree Cities conference series, function by consensus between the Network and one or more local partners.

 World Carfree Network's active projects include: